 Where to Stay: Hotel Indigo in the Historic District

 While New Orleans is generally thought of as French, as well as known for Mardi Gras, the Big Easy also has a large Irish population.
 Head on down to the Irish Channel.
 Near the Garden District, the Irish Channel brings entire blocks of party fun.
 Think Mardi Gras in Green and all in one neighborhood place.
+Expect plenty of live music and Irish dancing in the streets, and be sure to have at least one item of green clothing on lest you get pinched!

 Where to Stay: Sully Mansion Bed and Breakfast

 We all know how the Chicago River turns a brilliant shade of green to celebrate St. Patty’s Day.
-In addition to the emerald river, you’ll find plenty of neighborhood celebrations, the Chicago St. Patrick’s Day Parade, the South Side Irish Parade and a festival at the Irish American Heritage Center.
+In addition to the emerald river, you’ll find plenty of neighborhood celebrations, the Chicago St. Patrick’s Day Parade, the South Side Irish Parade, and a festival at the Irish American Heritage Center.

 Where to Stay: Holiday Inn on the River